-Meet the ITRC Trainers
+Meet the ITRC Instructors

-Bennett Kottler Cincinnati, Ohio 775-229-6998 bkottler@hotmail.com
+Bennett Kottler Nevada DEP Carson City, Nevada 775-687-9374 bkottler@ndep.nv.gov

-Marlena Brewer Alaska DEC Anchorage, Alaska 907-269-1099 Marlena.Brewer@alaska.gov
+Marlena Brewer Alaska DEC Anchorage, Alaska 907-269-3084 Marlena.Brewer@alaska.gov

-Jeanene Hanley Phoenix, Arizona 480-241-8048 jhanley3@cox.net
+Jeanene Hanley Arizona DEQ Phoenix, Arizona 602-771-4314 jph@azdeq.gov

-Kurt Frantzen Colchester, Connecticut 860-537-8524 kafrantzen@comcast.net
+Kurt Frantzen Kleinfelder Windsor, Connecticut 860-683-4200 kfrantzen@kleinfelder.com

-Bennett Kottler lives in Cincinnati, Ohio.
-Previously, he was a branch supervisor of the State of Nevada Petroleum Fund at the Nevada Division of Environmental Protection's Bureau of Corrective Actions located in Carson City, Nevada.
-From 2002-2011, he provided technical, regulatory, and fiscal oversight on remediation cases ranging from residential heating oil tanks to a 1,600-acre site used to test engines for the Gemini, Lunar Module, Apollo, and Space Shuttle programs.
+Bennett Kottler is a branch supervisor of the State of Nevada Petroleum Fund at the Nevada Division of Environmental Protection's Bureau of Corrective Actions located in Carson City, Nevada.
+Since 2002, he has given technical, regulatory, and fiscal oversight on remediation cases ranging from residential heating oil tanks to a 1,600-acre site used to test engines for the Gemini, Lunar Module, Apollo, and Space Shuttle programs.
 For four years previously, Bennett served as an assistant professor and taught environmental science, policy, and education at the University of Nevada Reno in Reno, Nevada and Southern Connecticut State University in New Haven, Connecticut.
 Bennett spent four years teaching science in New York City to students ranging in age from 6 to 60.
 Bennett has served as a team member of the ITRC's Risk Resources Team since its inception in 2003.
 Bennett earned a bachelor's degree in biology from Boston University in Boston, Massachusetts in 1985, and a master's degree in 1994 and a doctorate in 1998, both in environmental toxicology from Cornell University in Ithaca, New York for his research on microbial ecology and the fate of organic pollutants in soil, respectively.

-Marlena (Marty) Brewer works for the Alaska Department of Environmental Conservation (ADEC) Division of Environmental Health specializing in risk assessment and risk management.
-She is a member of the ITRC Risk Assessment Resources team and Groundwater Statistics and Monitoring Compliance team.
-Marty earned a bachelor's degree in biology from University of Central Arkansas (UCA) in Conway team.
+Marlena (Marty) Brewer works for the Alaska Department of Environmental Conservation (ADEC) Contaminates Sites Program (CS) as a technical lead in the areas of human health and ecological risk assessment in Anchorage, Alaska.
+She has worked for ADEC since 2006 and provides technical assistance to CS staff and the regulated community to ensure that site remediation is implemented in accordance with regulations, department policy, guidance documents, and appropriate science.
+She also aids in regulatory development and implementation to include development of regulatory policy, calculation of risk based cleanup levels, development of technical guidance documents, analytical data quality review, and technical review of environmental work plans and reports.
+Her professional work experience also includes biomolecular research, environmental sample analyses, and private consulting.
+She is a member of the ITRC Risk Assessment Resources team.
 Marty earned a bachelor's degree in biology from University of Central Arkansas (UCA) in Conway, Arkansas in 1995 and a master's degree in Occupational and Environmental Health from University of Arkansas for Medical Sciences (UAMS) in Little Rock, Arkansas in 1997.